 I have to dedicate an article to my Neapolitan love: pastiera.
 The traditional cake in Naples is an amazing dessert that you can taste in the city and sometimes around Italy.
 Where there is a restaurant owned by Neapolitans.
 It is difficult to describe the taste, but it is an experience that must be lived.
 Since I am not able to explain the feelings created by a piece of pastiera in the mouth, I share the recipe.

-Do not think to me as a good cook, because I am not.
+Do not think of me as a good cook, because I am not.
 But I found the recipe and I am waiting for someone to prepare it for me.
 If you want to try, call me!
 I am joking, but if you like desserts and you want to taste something typical, this is good food you have to order in Italy.
 Meanwhile, you can follow the recipe and cook it at home.
 My Neapolitan love will conquest you.

 My Neapolitan love: the pastiera’s recipe

 I confess that during my stay in Naples I had some slice in the proper places.
 Maybe you want to try to experience the preparation on your own, so you can continue to read.
 I got the instructions from the website of Academia Barilla.
 It shouldn’t be so hard to prepare my Neapolitan love.
 I am trying too, in waiting for a good cook who wants to do it for me.
-Surely in my next trip to Naples, I will have it again.
+Surely on my next trip to Naples, I will have it again.

 First of all, you need to prepare pasta and for that you need :